 The obsession with having big lips is not new.
 Throughout history, humans have thought of full, plump lips as being attractive and as a mark of sensuality, so they’ve always been desirable.
 However, big lips have recently become all the rage because we’re living in the 21st century, and people no longer have to settle for the lips Mother Nature gave them.
 Aesthetic medical treatments like lip fillers or even lip implants make voluminous lips a possible reality for almost anyone.

-Doctors have been doing corrective procedures for years, enlarging thin lips or making the top or bottom lip bigger so that the lips look more symmetrical.
+Doctors have been doing corrective procedures for years, enlarging thin lips or making the top or bottom lip fuller so that the lips look more symmetrical.
 Our natural instinct is to think that full lips mean youth and less volume is a sign of aging.
 This encourages older patients get lip enhancements.
 In the process of recovering a youthful look or correcting exceptionally thin lips, some people decide to go for a bit of extra volume.
 When someone mentions big lips, however, they often aren’t referring to these types of cases.
 What people are thinking of are very plump, full lips on a younger person.
 They have become fashionable these days.
 Plenty of individuals getting lip augmentation have normal lips but are still going for more volume and a bigger pout.

 WHAT IS INFLUENCING THE POPULARITY OF BIG LIPS?

 Two factors are pushing the recent desire for fuller lips.
 The first is that the driving force behind beauty trends is no longer a fashion industry filled with famous supermodels.
 More and more, people want to imitate social media celebrities and influencers.
-Kylie Jenner posts photographs of herself with her pouty, full lips, and big lips become ultra-fashionable.
+Kylie Jenner posts photographs of herself with her pouty, full lips, and they become ultra-fashionable.

 Also, barriers to cosmetic procedures are disappearing.
 It used to be that things like cost, downtime, and the stigma around having work done kept people from making changes.
-Today, there are ways to achieve the big lips look without spending on actual plastic surgery.
+Today, there are ways to achieve the big pout look without spending on actual plastic surgery.
 Doctors can change someone’s appearance during an office visit at lunchtime.
 While people in the past went out of their way to deny they’d had any kind of enhancement, patients today openly talk about their procedures.

 WHAT DOES THE FUTURE HOLD FOR THE BIG LIPS CRAZE?